mxschmitt/action-tmate/README.md

         limit-access-to-actor: true
 ```

-If the registered public SSH key is not your default private SSH key, you will need to specify the path manually, like so: `ssh -i <path-to-key> <tmate-connection-string>`.
+If the registered public SSH key is not your default private SSH key, you will need to specify the path manually, like so: `ssh -i <path-to-key> <tmate-connection-string>  even if the workflow run suggests the command without the `-i` option`.

 ## Manually triggered debug